CloudPSS/mmap/README.md

 **Parameters:**

-- `path` - Path to the file to be memory-mapped
+- `path` - Path to the file to be memory-mapped, use `/dev/shm/<name>` to create a POSIX shared memory object.
 - `byteLength` (optional) - Number of bytes to map.
 If not provided, maps the entire file.
 If larger than file size, extends the file with zeros.

 **Returns:** A Buffer representing the memory-mapped file